| | | | | | |

 Greek Style Smorgasbord

 We have been having a heatwave here in Portland.
-It has been in the 100’s every day this week – 107 yesterday.
-I am not a fan of this kind of heat and I certainly don’t want to cook when it’s so hot outside.
-My friend Kyle was telling me about a “smorgasbord” her family has for dinner that sounded really fun.
-Basically, she just serves a bunch of different foods around the table and everyone just digs in.
-I recently saw a tasty Greek post on my friend Jason’s blog and it inspired me to do a Greek smorgasbord – it was so delicious.
-I made some tzatziki sauce and marinated onions but other than that it was all food we had in the fridge and cupboards.
+It has been in the 100s every day this week–107 degrees yesterday!
+I’m not a fan of this heat, and I don’t want to cook when it’s so hot outside.
+My friend Kyle told me about a “smorgasbord” her family has for dinner, where she serves different foods around the table, and everyone digs in.
+I made some tzatziki sauce and marinated onions, but other than that, it was all the food we had in the fridge and cupboards.
 We sat around a little table in our living room and served ourselves.
 The kids loved having the freedom to eat what THEY wanted.
-We had such a nice time sitting on the floor, eating dinner, and talking about our day.
-It was a light and easy dinner that required no oven, grill, or stove – perfect for a hot day.
-I can’t wait to do another Smorgasbord soon.
-Thanks for the great idea Kyle and thanks for the inspiration, Jason.
+It was a nice time sitting on the floor, eating dinner, and talking about our day.

 Tzatziki Sauce :